FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst

 - Outfalls located outside the grid should have `Allow Q` set to `0`.
 - Tidal or fixed outfalls must define a corresponding elevation, curve, or time series.

+For more information on outfalls, see the **Storm Drain Guidelines** for `Outfalls <https://flo-2dkaren.github.io /FLO-2D-Docs/Build25/flo-2d_plugin/user_manual/widgets/storm-drain-editor/Properties.html#outfalls>`_ .

+Use the **EPA SWMM GUI** to understand field definitions.

+FLO-2D only uses closed storage systems in the storm drain module.

 Storage Units
 -------------